yiisoft/validator/README.md

 ]);
 ```

+This is less verbose, but the downside of this approach is that you can't additionally configure dynamically generated
+`Nested` and `Each` pairs.
+If you need to that, please refer to example provided in "Basic usage" section.

 ###### Using keys containing separator

 If a key contains the separator (`.`), it must be escaped with backslash (`\`) in both rule config and data in order to